aleph2c/learning_xslt_with_python/README.md

   in his interviews), but if you use ``saxonche`` all you see is "there was a compiler error" when you make a mistake.
 This isn't that helpful if you are trying to learn XSLT.

+The developer who is working on these bugs is buried with other work (at the time of this writing he has about 96 bugs in his queue).

 To learn XSLT 3.0 you need to be able to see its xsl compiler errors.
 As I said before, ``saxonche`` isn't documented.
 I spent a long time trying to